Update: ‘Design’ section added.

 What is the next-gen Mercedes EQV release date?

-The next-gen Mercedes EQV launch could take place by 2025.
+The next-gen Mercedes EQV launch is likely to take place in 2026.

 What will be the next-gen EQV price?